Write Articles That Drive Business: 7 Steps to Attract and Convert

 Your ideal customer is looking for specific information related to your product or service.
 But how do you get the knowledge you have in front of the right people?

-Answer: You need to understand your target audience.
+Answer: You need to understand your target audience beyond surface-level demographics.

 Step 2.
 Answer What Your Audience Is Asking

-Again, something that seems obvious – but a lot of businesses skip this step.
-This can result in attracting the wrong traffic, so it doesn’t drive sales.
+Again, this seems obvious, but many businesses skip this step.
+This can result in attracting the wrong traffic, which doesn’t drive sales.
 On the other hand, it can lead to not getting any traffic because they didn’t do any keyword research.

 To write a successful blog post, you need to know what questions your target audience is asking.